pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-fluvi_wallet.md

 ## Connect to dApps with Wallet Connect

-To complete quests in Linea Voyage, you'll need to connect to the dApp via Wallet Connect.
+To complete quests in PepeSync Voyage, you'll need to connect to the dApp via Wallet Connect.

 1. After pressing “Connect Wallet”, click on the “Wallet Connect” option.
     Copy the Wallet Connect URI from the dApp by clicking on “Copy to clipboard” (below the QR code)